 NordPass is a trustworthy password manager by Nord Security, a top name in digital protection.
 And the best part is that NordPass is more than an add-on with NordVPN.
 It's a comprehensive and user-friendly password manager that stands on its own.
 Free and premium plans include xChaCha20 encryption, automatic syncing, a password generator, and multi-factor authentication.

 However, like most free software, usage is limited to one device.
-If you're looking to add more devices to your account, you'll need to upgrade to a paid plan, which starts at $1.39/mo (billed every two years).
+If you're looking to add more devices to your account, you'll need to upgrade to a paid plan starting at $1.49/mo.
 NordPass is compatible across operating systems and browsers, so you can use it on any device.

 6. Keeper Password Manager

 If you're looking for a premium password manager, then you may want to consider Keeper.
-It lets you connect an unlimited number of devices, provides the option to use biometrics to log in, and sets up emergency access for other people to open your account.
-At roughly $3.33/mo (billed annually), it's fairly affordable.
+It lets you connect an unlimited number of devices, offers the option to use biometrics to log in, and sets up emergency access so others can open your account.
+At roughly $3.58/mo, it's fairly affordable.

 You can get a 30-day trial before financially committing to the app.
 There is a free plan, but it's pretty limited because you can only link to one mobile device.
 It also won't come with any additional features beyond password management.